D-Link 2640B - setup guide

 The D-Link 2640B supports two methods of connecting your computer; Ethernet or Wireless.
 Your computer will need a wireless adapter if you want to connect via Wireless.

 1. Plug one of the provided microfilters into your telephone socket.
 You'll need one microfilter for each device that uses your telephone line (Sky, fax, additional handsets).
-Check our Guide To Fitting Microfilters for more information.
+See Microfilters - how and why for more information.

 2. Plug the grey telephone cable into the microfilter socket marked DSL.